Skip to Content

 Razo's seafood is seared, battered, and fried to order.
 Photo by Hadley Tomicki for L.A.
 TACO.

-The chef, who buys sturdy, “Sonoran-style” flour tortillas from Vallarta and uses Mahi-Mahi (often the whole fish) from Restaurant Depot for his fish, first sears his seafood on the grill with a sandwich press to ensure every bite of his tacos stays consistently packed with protein.
-He won’t tell us everything that goes into the crispy batter he makes from his recipe, only to say that a good quality beer is involved.
+The chef, who buys sturdy, “Sonoran-style” flour tortillas from Vallarta and uses mahi-mahi (often the whole fish) from Restaurant Depot, first sears his seafood on the grill with a sandwich press to ensure every bite of his tacos stays consistently packed with protein.
+He won’t tell us everything that goes into the crispy batter he makes for his recipe, only pausing from the prep to say that a good quality beer is involved.

 Golden fish, shrimp, and lobster straight out of the deep fryer.